growthpods/sb1-6kejut/memory-bank/progress.md

 - The chat interface for job posting needs debugging to display API responses
 - The API key is configured and working correctly
 - System prompts have been enhanced with guardrails to ensure the LLM stays focused on job posting tasks
+- Job posting workflow has been updated to collect email or phone when no application URL is available

 ## Known Issues
 - Chat interface not displaying responses from the Gemini API